zenntrix/ha-zone-climate/README.md

 A custom Home Assistant integration that creates a **Zone Climate entity**.

 It allows you to define a "zone" (e.g. a bedroom or office) with:
-- A **primary temperature sensor** and optional backup TRV sensors
+- A **room temperature sensor** and optional TRV TRV sensors
-- A **primary humidity sensor** and optional backup TRV humidity sensors
+- A **room humidity sensor** and optional TRV TRV humidity sensors
-- A **primary heating control** (climate or switch) and optional backup
+- A **room heating control** (climate or switch) and optional TRV

 The integration creates a **full Climate entity** (`climate.<zone_name>`) that:
-- Uses primary → fallback logic for temp/humidity sensors
+- Uses room → fallback logic for temp/humidity sensors
 - Controls heating via the chosen climate/switch device(s)
 - Exposes extra sensors for data source/variation if configured